 Feature comparison: Leica M Typ 240 vs Nikon D700

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The M Typ 240 and the D700 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the M Typ 240 offers a wider field of view (100%) than the one in the D700 (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the D700 has a higher magnification (0.72x vs 0.68x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Leica M Typ 240 and Nikon D700 along with similar information for a selection of comparators.

 One feature that is present on the D700, but is missing on the M Typ 240 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.